 This posole is made “meaty” with a secret ingredient – jackfruit!
 It lends its beautiful texture and sweet flavour to this Mexican-inspired dish usually made with pork.
 You can top yours how you like, but we love the fresh tastes and vibrant colours coming in here.
 Get the recipe from Tried & True.

 We’re swapping bacon for sun-dried tomatoes to add saltiness (and sweetness) in this vegetarian-friendly versions of Instant Pot collard greens.
-This delicious side dish is also gluten-free, Whole30 and paleo friendly.
+This delicious side dish is also gluten-free, Whole30 and paleo-friendly.
 It’s a lovely twist that turns this classic dish into a plant-based version and we think it can give the bacon version a run for its money.

 One of the most brilliant functions that the Instant Pot possesses is the ‘yoghurt’ button.
 It’s pretty much as simple as that!
 You just need a few ingredients to get started, and dairy isn’t necessarily one of them.
-Plus, it’s super affordable, and you can avoid the additives and sweeteners found in store bought products.
+Plus, it’s super affordable, and you can avoid the additives and sweeteners found in store-bought products.
 Get the recipe for this coconut milk yoghurt from Detoxinista.

 Whether or not it’s a holiday, this is a fantastic vegan dessert that you can make in your Instant Pot.
-It can be tough to find a recipe for moist cake that’s dairy-free and egg-free to make in your IP, but this one fits the bill.
+It can be tough to find a recipe for a moist cake that’s dairy-free and egg-free to make in your IP, but this one fits the bill.
 Plus, it’s not too sweet.
 Get the recipe on our blog.

 Refried beans are easy enough to buy in a can, but homemade trumps all when it comes to this tasty appetiser.
 This recipe has vegan adaptations, and even includes a bonus grain-free and vegan tortilla recipe for wrapping or dipping with whatever else your heart desires.
 Get the recipe from Allergy-Free Alaska.